caltechlibrary/wsfn/README.md

-# wsfn
+wsfn
+====

-_wsfn_ is a package for common web functions Caltech Library uses in various Caltech Library tools and services.
+_wsfn_ is a package for common web functions Caltech Library uses in various Golang based Caltech Library tools and services.
 The goal is to standardize our handling of web interactions.

 + wsfn.CORSPolicy is a structure for adding CORS headers to a http Handler